collectors and filters logo

 Each system type below serves a specific range of applications.
 The right choice depends on your process mix, facility layout, production volume, and compliance requirements.
 We engineer systems for your specific conditions, not from a standard catalog configuration.

-High-Vacuum Portable Fume Extractors
+High-Vacuum Portable Welding Fume Extractors

 Best for: Occasional welding, maintenance welding, and portable grinding operations